dkr88/CemuGLCacheBackup/README.md

 2) Edit 'Cemu_withGLCacheBackup.xml' and set the NVIDIA GL cache path and ID appropriately.

-3) Create shortcuts for each game you want to run.
+3) For each CEMU game you play create a Windows and/or Steam shortcut

 # Cemu_withGLCacheBackup.xml